Kennedy100-lab/Tracking-Atmospheric-CO-A-Historical-Analysis-of-Emission-Trends-1958-2016-/README.md

 ###  Data Interpretation
 ### Key Findings
--**Steady Increase**: CO₂ levels rose from approximately 315 ppm in 1958 to over 403 ppm by 2016.
+**Steady Increase**: CO₂ levels rose from approximately 315 ppm in 1958 to over 403 ppm by 2016.

--**Seasonal Patterns**: A regular saw-tooth pattern was observed, corresponding to seasonal plant activity (photosynthesis cycles).
+**Seasonal Patterns**: A regular saw-tooth pattern was observed, corresponding to seasonal plant activity (photosynthesis cycles).

--**Acceleration in Emissions**: Linear curve indicates steady growth and increasing acceleration in emissions, especially post-2000.
+**Acceleration in Emissions**: Linear curve indicates steady growth and increasing acceleration in emissions, especially post-2000.

 ### Conclusion
 -The findings of this study provide compelling evidence of the dramatic rise in atmospheric CO₂ over the last half-century.